Storm King Park viewpoint over the Hudson Valley

 Funders, developers, and suppliers who keep feedstocks, equipment, and capital flowing into new circular programs.

-HVB curates the proof points, pipeline metrics, and resource-ready materials that make every ask feel institutional.
+HVB curates proof points, pipeline metrics, and resource-ready materials to make every ask feel institutional.

 Impact, from the Hudson Valley outward